Join the team!

 Graduate Students

-Graduate students are accepted through Cedars-Sinai's PhD Program in Biomedical Sciences and UCLA's PhD Program in Bioengineering.
+Graduate students are accepted through Cedars-Sinai Health Sciences University's PhD Program in Biomedical Sciences and UCLA's PhD Program in Bioengineering.

-Students through CSMC: If you are admitted to the CSMC graduate program, contact Tanuj if you are interested in a rotation in the lab.
+Students through CS HSU: If you are admitted to the CS HSU graduate program, contact Tanuj if you are interested in a rotation in the lab.
 The goal of the rotation would be to identify what research direction excites you the most and a question that you can pursue passionately, if you find the lab a right fit for you.

 In general, graduate students are expected to be driven and curious about research directions being pursued in the lab.
 Graduate students will also participate in mentoring undergraduate interns, work with the research team and learn from postdocs and the PI.